dmcooller/S2ZonaConfigurator/README.md

 }
 ```

 Keep in mind, that it won't pack the files into the .pak, .ucas, .utoc files.
 It will just copy them to the `~mods` folder.
-But it's actually fine, because we can't merge the assets files.
+But that's fine because we can't merge the assets files.